v12technology/fluxtion/README.md

 ## What are we solving
 Fluxtion is focused on optimising the implementation of stream processing logic.
 Other stream processors support marshalling, distributed processing, event ordering and a multitude of other features.
 Fluxtion presumes there is an event queue it can drain, and concentrates solely on delivering correct and optimal execution of application logic.

+Want to upgrade your application logic without rewriting your infrastructure?
+Fluxtion is the perfect solution for you.

 ### Capabilities
 *  Event processing support
    * Batching or Streaming